Marc Valiente: Club career

 Born in Granollers, Barcelona, Catalonia, Valiente started his career at FC Barcelona aged 10, being club captain for most of its youth sides and playing alongside Cesc Fàbregas, Lionel Messi, Gerard Piqué and Víctor Vázquez.
 He made his debut for the first team against CF Badalona in a Copa del Rey second-leg match, coming on as a substitute for Juliano Belletti at half time of the 4–0 home win.

 In July 2008, after some turbulence regarding his future, Valiente moved to Sevilla FC after being released by the Blaugrana.
 He spent his first professional season with the Andalusians' reserves, starting most of the year in a relegation from the Segunda División.

 On 21 November 2009, injuries to the first squad, mostly Federico Fazio, granted Valiente his first La Liga opportunity, as he started in the 2–1 away win against CD Tenerife.
 He appeared in two more games during the campaign – replacing injured Adriano before the 30-minute mark of the 1–0 win at Sporting de Gijón, and playing the first half away to eventual champions Barcelona (0–0 at halftime, 4–0 defeat)– being released by Sevilla in June 2010 and signing for three years with Real Valladolid, recently relegated to the second division.

 Valiente scored his first goal as a professional on 19 September 2010, but in a 2–1 away loss to Real Betis.
 He contributed 33 games, nearly 3,000 minutes of action and one goal in his second year, as the Castile and León side returned to the top flight after a two-year absence.

 On 2 July 2015, Valiente moved abroad for the first time, signing a three-year deal with Israel's Maccabi Haifa F.C. for an annual wage of €350,000.
 Valladolid received €250,000 from his sale.
 He was one of a contingent of Spanish players in the relatively obscure Israeli Premier League, receiving media attention back home.

 After two seasons in the Middle East, Valiente moved countries again, joining K.A.S.
 Eupen in July 2017.
-He scored his first goal for his new club on 4 November, an added-time equaliser in a 4–4 Belgian First Division A draw at Sint-Truidense VV.
+He scored his first goal for his new club on 4 November, an added-time equaliser in a 4–4 Belgian Pro League draw at Sint-Truidense VV.

 Valiente moved to the Serbian SuperLiga on 26 June 2018, after agreeing to a two-year deal at FK Partizan.
 He joined the squad the next day, being given the number 6 jersey and in the process becoming the first Spaniard in their history.

 On 25 July 2019, Valiente returned to Spain by signing a two-year contract with Sporting de Gijón of the second tier.
 Days after its expiration, it was renewed for another year.

 In June 2022, aged 35, Valiente moved to the Indian Super League with FC Goa, managed by his compatriot Carlos Peña.
+He ended his professional career in May 2023, joining Kings League team El Barrio shortly after.